 You must meet with one of the math department advisers prior to registering for Fall 2017 classes.
 The meeting is mandatory.
 An advising hold will be placed on your account if you do not attend one of the meeting.
 If an advising hold has been placed on your account, you will not be able to register for classes.

 Sign up now for your 1/2 hour advising meeting.
-All meetings will be held in Harris Hall 4155 except meeting held on Tuesdays and Thursdays 11:00, 11:30 & 12:00, which will be held in Harris Hall 2127.
+All meetings will be held in Harris Hall 2106.

-1. If I am graduating in December 2016, do I have to attend one of these meetings?
+2. If I am graduating in May 2017, do I have to attend one of these meetings?
 No. But please email one of our math department advisers to ensure your name is on our “graduating” list.

-4. How do I choose a Graduation Worksheet?
+5. How do I choose a Graduation Worksheet?
 Select the graduation worksheet that matches your Bulletin year on Degree Works.
 If your Bulletin year does not appear, use the first worksheet available prior to that year.

-5. Do I have to participate if I have been accepted to the 5yr Master of Teaching program?
+6. Do I have to participate if I have been accepted to the 5yr Master of Teaching program?
 No. There is no need for you to attend one of our meetings if you have completed your mathematics requirements and are being advised by the School of Education.
 You are certainly welcome to attend a meeting if you have any remaining courses to complete or unanswered questions about your Mathematics program.
 We ask you to email one of our math department advisers to remind them of your M.Ed. status so that a hold is not placed on your account.